-An inquest in Ireland is an official, public enquiry, presided over by the Coroner (and in some cases involving a jury) into the cause of a sudden, unexplained or violent death.
+An inquest is an official, public enquiry, presided over by the Coroner (and in some cases involving a jury) into the cause of a sudden, unexplained or violent death.
 If a death cannot be explained, an inquest may be held to establish the facts of the death, such as where and how death occurred.
 An inquest would not normally be held if a post-mortem examination of the body could explain the cause of death.
-Section 17 of the Coroners Act 1962 makes provision in law in Ireland for the holding of an inquest into a death.
+Section 17 of the Coroners Act 1962 makes provision in law for the holding of an inquest into a death.

-The inquest will not take place until at least six weeks after the death.
+The inquest will not take place until at least 6 weeks after the death.
 Witnesses may be required to attend the inquest to give testimony on oath regarding the circumstances and cause of the death.
 When a jury is present at an inquest, it is the jury rather than the Coroner who delivers the verdict.
 Jury service at an inquest is obligatory and a majority verdict is used to reach a verdict.
 Nobody is found guilty or innocent at an inquest and no criminal or civil liability is determined.
 There are no "parties" and all depositions, postmortem reports and verdict records are preserved by the Coroner and are made available to the public.

 An inquest is usually held in a courthouse, however, hotels or local halls may also be used.
 The family of the deceased are entitled to attend the inquest, but they are not bound by law or legally obliged to be there.
-If the family attend the inquest, they do not require legal representation on their behalf (i.e., a solicitor or legal advisor).
+If the family attend the inquest, they do not require legal representation on their behalf (that is, a solicitor or legal adviser).
 Sometimes however, if legal action is being taken as a result of the death, the family may engage a solicitor to attend the inquest and take notes.